corticalstack/corticalstack.github.io/ann.md

 of the network data packets, and can respond appropriately by closing ports, blacklisting I.P. addresses or sending TCP reset packets to break connections.

-This study implements Neural Networks for classification of computer network activity as bad, covering intrusions and attacks, and good for normal connections.
+This study implements Neural Networks as the basis of an IDS that classifies computer network activity as bad, covering intrusions and attacks, and good for normal connections.
 A dataset originally prepared by MIT Lincoln labs for the 1998 Defence Advanced Research Projects Agency (DARPA) Intrusion Detection Evaluation Program, simulating air force base LAN activity, is used.

 [MSc paper](https://docs.google.com/viewer?url=https://github.com/corticalstack/corticalstack.github.io/raw/master/docs/ann/Neural network model detecting intrusions or attacks on a computer network.pdf) graded 80%
  | [Source code](https://github.com/corticalstack/KDDCup1999)